These 1970s Backstage Photos Of Musicians Will Make You Wish You Were There

 They Came, They Saw, They Conquered

 Aerosmith formed in 1970 and exploded over the course of the decade.
 After landing a dozen Billboard Top 100 singles, they were in high demand and toured extensively.
-Songs like “Dream On,” “Walk This Way,” and “Dude Looks Like A Lady,” are hits that still rattle the streets today, all of which became smashes in the 1970s.
+Songs like “Dream On” and “Walk This Way” are hits that still rattle the streets today, all of which became smashes in the 1970s.

 The term “throw your hands in the air and wave them like you just don’t care” is more or less conveyed in this photo of the band, who probably know they’re rocking it.

 The Poet Of The Rock Scene